Something went wrong

 Adoption of solar home heating systems in Dutchess

-The most eco-friendly heating option is solar.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 16,434 homes in Dutchess are heated with active solar arrays.
-This is a 86% gain from 2021, when 8,858 homes used active solar heating.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Today, 16,434 homes in Dutchess are heated with active solar arrays.
+This is a 427% gain from 2015, when 3,120 homes utilized active solar heating.

 Dutchess County Heating Oil Trends